 - Introduction to XML transactions and web services

-Simon Edwards has worked in the book industry for over twenty five years as librarysupplier,publisher and retailer.
-After spells with WHSmith and Whitaker he became a freelance consultant and worked for the likes of BIC, The Bookseller, the BA, IBS Bookmaster, Macmillan, Nielsen, PubEasy and Vista; undertaking a wide range of research, training, marketing and systems design projects.
-For BIC, over the past ten years, Simon ran the e4books and e4libraries projects and authored many of BIC's guides and reports on supply chain matters.
-As BIC's principal consultant, Simon is now involved with the development of BIC and he chairs the BIC Technical Implementation Clinics for both trade and libraries.
+Simon Edwards has worked in the book industry for over 25 years as a library supplier, publisher and retailer.
+After spells with WHSmith and Whitaker, he became a freelance consultant and worked for the likes of The Bookseller, The Booksellers Association, IBS Bookmaster, Macmillan, Nielsen, PubEasy and Vista undertaking a wide range of research, training, marketing and systems design projects.
+For BIC, over the past ten years, Simon has been involved in the e4books and e4libraries projects and authored many of BIC’s guides and reports on supply chain matters.
+As a BIC consultant, Simon is involved with the development of BIC and chairs the BIC Technical Implementation Clinics for both trade and libraries.

 Founder and Director of Circular Software, Ken Jones is a publishing software expert with over ten years' experience as Technical Production Manager, software trainer and developer at Pearson and Penguin Group UK.